shivajid/sglang-rtx-pro-6000/README.md

   - `DeepSeekV4-Flash-0731/`: 2-node config and concurrency sweep for DeepSeek-V4-Flash.
   - `DeepSeekv4/`: DeepSeek-V4-Pro (1.6T) 2-node config — not yet optimized.
   - `GLM5.1/`: Optimized configurations and results for GLM-5.1.
-  - `GLM5.2/`: Benchmarks and Blackwell (GB300) setup guides for GLM-5.2.
+  - `GLM5.2/`: Benchmarks, NVFP4 single-node config, and Blackwell (GB300) setup guides for GLM-5.2.
+  - `Gemma4-26B/`: Single-GPU (and TP=2) vLLM configs and concurrency sweeps for Gemma 4 26B.
-  - `kimik3/`: Performance sweep and multi-node GB200 configs for Kimi-K3.
+  - `kimik3/`: Performance sweep, multi-node GB200 configs, and ViBench/ViBench-Hard agentic results for Kimi-K3.
   - `KimiK2.5/`: Configurations for Kimi-K2.5.
   - `KimiK2.6/`: Agentic benchmark results and HiCache configurations.
   - `Qwen3.5-397B-A17B-FP8/`: Latency benchmarks for ultra-large MoE model.
 - `gkecluster/`: Infrastructure-as-Code for GKE provisioning.
 - `benchmarking_scripts/`: Global benchmark definitions and performance scripts.
   - `agentic_benchmark/`: Scripts for simulating agentic workloads.
+- `sglang_gemini_cli/`: Instructions for driving an SGLang-served model from Gemini CLI as a coding harness.
 - `gcp_g4_specs.md`: Detailed hardware and infrastructure specifications.

 ## Key Updates (July–August 2026)
+- **Gemma 4 26B Single-GPU Recipe**: Added a vLLM-based single-GPU (and TP=2) recipe for `gemma-4-26B-A4B` on G4, with a full 32 → 1024 concurrency sweep across four workload patterns — 4,055 output tok/s peak and sub-250 ms median TTFT through concurrency 256, plus a dedicated 10K-context sweep.
+- **Kimi-K3 ViBench Hard**: Ran the harder brownfield feature-extension tier on the 8-node (32x GB200) deployment — 79.2/100 normalized with zero failed artifacts; scores climb with task complexity (96.8/100 on Feature 4 refactors).
+- **Gemini CLI Harness**: Documented connecting Gemini CLI to a self-hosted SGLang endpoint (validated with Kimi-K3 and DeepSeek-V4-Flash-0731) for agentic coding workflows.
+- **GLM-5.2 NVFP4 Config**: Added a single-node NVFP4 SGLang configuration for GLM-5.2.
 - **DeepSeek-V4-Flash Sweep**: Benchmarked the Jul 31 checkpoint on 2 nodes with the FlashInfer MXFP4 MoE runner — 4,711 output tok/s at 512 concurrency with no saturation plateau; added an initial (unoptimized) config for the 1.6T DeepSeek-V4-Pro.
 - **Kimi-K3 ViBench**: 24-app agentic coding benchmark on the 8-node deployment — 95.6/100 average with the regular reasoning trace (81.5 with `reasoning_effort: low`).
 - **Kimi-K3 Performance Sweep**: Completed a full concurrency sweep for Kimi-K3 on a 4-node (16x GB200) Blackwell setup, achieving nearly 3000 tok/s on balanced workloads.